-EACH PERSON WHO SELLS, PURCHASES OR OTHERWISE POSSESSES A COLLECTIBLE (AS DEFINED HEREIN) UNDER CIRCUMSTANCES INDICATING THAT SUCH COLLECTIBLE IS SUBJECT TO THIS FORM OF LICENSE, THEREBY, WITHOUT FURTHER ACTION, AGREES TO BE BOUND BY THE TERMS OF THIS RARIBLE STANDARD COLLECTIBLES SALE AND LICENSE AGREEMENT.
+EACH PERSON WHO SELLS, PURCHASES OR OTHERWISE POSSESSES A COLLECTIBLE (AS DEFINED HEREIN) UNDER CIRCUMSTANCES INDICATING THAT SUCH COLLECTIBLE IS SUBJECT TO THIS FORM OF EXCLUSIVE LICENSE, THEREBY, WITHOUT FURTHER ACTION, AGREES TO BE BOUND BY THE TERMS OF THIS STANDARD COLLECTIBLES SALE AND LICENSE AGREEMENT.

-This Rarible Standard Collectibles Sale and License Agreement (the “Terms”) sets forth the terms and conditions governing each Collectible lawfully offered, sold or transferred under circumstances indicating to a reasonable person that the bona fide creator, offeror or seller of such Collectible (the “Creator”) intends that the Collectible or the offer, sale, use, or transfer of the Collectible shall be governed hereby.
+This Standard Collectibles Sale and License Agreement (the “Terms”) sets forth the terms and conditions governing each Collectible lawfully offered, sold or transferred under circumstances indicating to a reasonable person that the bona fide creator, offeror or seller of such Collectible (the “Creator”) intends that the Collectible or the offer, sale, use, or transfer of the Collectible shall be governed hereby.
 Without limiting the generality of the foregoing, any Collectible shall be governed by these Terms if the Collectible Metadata includes a copy of these Terms, a reasonably verifiable cryptographic hash of these Terms, or a statement that the Collectible (including identification of the relevant variant and version number) shall be governed by these Terms.

 Collectibles.

-“Collectible” means the combination of: (A) an Ethereum-based NFT having a Uniform Resource Identifier (“URI”) identifying an appropriately configured JSON file conforming to the ERC-721 Metadata JSON Schema, ERC-1155 Metadata URI JSON Schema or a similar JSON schema, as applicable (such JSON file, the “Collectible ID”); and (B) the Collectible Metadata specified by such Collectible ID.
+“Collectible” means the combination of: (A) an NFT; and (B) the Collectible Metadata specified by such Collectible ID.

-The Collectible ID of a Collectible specifies the properties of the Collectible, including the name and description of the Collectible (the “Collectible Descriptors”), a URI identifying a file storing a photograph, illustration, image, vector, video, 3D asset, template asset, or other pictorial or graphic work associated with the Collectible (the “Collectible Image”) and potentially other metadata associated with the Collectible (the Collectible Descriptors, Collectible Image and such other metadata, collectively, the “Collectible Metadata”).
+The Collectible ID of a Collectible specifies the properties of the Collectible, including the name and description of the Collectible (the “Collectible Descriptors”), a URI identifying a file storing a photograph, illustration, image, video, 3D asset, template asset, or other audio-visual, pictorial or graphic work associated with the Collectible (the “Collectible Image”) and potentially other metadata associated with the Collectible (the Collectible Descriptors, Collectible Image and such other metadata, collectively, the “Collectible Metadata”).

 “Collector” of a Collectible means at each time, the person who lawfully holds exclusive title to and ownership of the NFT included in such Collectible, for so long as such person continues to hold such title to and ownership of such NFT.
 All references to “Collector” include the Collector’s lawful permitted successors and assigns.
-In the event of an Ethereum Persistent Fork creating copies of the Collectibles at the same addresses at which they were then held on Ethereum, the scope of the term “Collector,” and all licenses granted to and other rights of a Collector under these Terms, shall be deemed expanded to include each person who lawfully holds exclusive title to and ownership of the copies of such NFTs that are included on the Ethereum Persistent Fork.
-The parties acknowledge and agree that, as a result of the preceding sentence, in an Ethereum Persistent Fork, the aggregate number of the Collectibles may be increased, which could have an adverse effect on the value of each Collectible or the aggregate value of the total Collectibles.
+In the event of an Persistent Fork creating copies of the Collectibles at the same addresses at which they were then held on the Designated Blockchain Network, the scope of the term “Collector,” and all licenses granted to and other rights of a Collector under these Terms, shall be deemed expanded to include each person who lawfully holds exclusive title to and ownership of the copies of such NFTs that are included on the Persistent Fork.
+The parties acknowledge and agree that, as a result of the preceding sentence, in a Persistent Fork, the aggregate number of the Collectibles may be increased or permit unlimited minting of such Collectibles, which could have an adverse effect on the value of each Collectible or the aggregate value of the total Collectibles.

-“Ethereum” means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client, or, if applicable, the network and blockchain generally recognized as the legitimate successor thereto.
+“Consensus Rules” means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in the Designated Client.

+“Designated Blockchain” means at any give time, the version of the digital blockchain ledger that nodes or validators (as the case may be) running the Designated Client on the Designated Blockchain Network recognize as canonical as at such time in accordance with the Consensus Rules.
+For the avoidance of doubt, the “Designated Blockchain” does not refer to Persistent Forks, [INSERT ANY APPLICABLE REFERENCES TO COMMONLY KNOWN FORKS], any digital blockchain ledgers which are not operating in a production environment or blockchains which are referred to as a “testnet”.

+“Designated Blockchain Network” means [INSERT REFERENCE TO DESIRED BLOCKCHAIN NETWORK] as recognized by the Designated Client.